January 1st: Is this a Date to Celebrate?

 The Catholic Encyclopedia reports:

-So, the celebration of New Year's was originally opposed by "Christian writers" according to the Church of Rome.
+Thus although many would be surprised to learn this, the celebration of New Year's was originally opposed by claimed "Christian writers" according to the Church of Rome.
 Hence, it definitely should not be considered to be an original apostolic practice or even early tradition for the Catholics of Rome.

 The Feast of Circumcision?